 Intense competition exists for access to upstream resources and to new downstream markets.
 But we believe our technology, project-delivery capability and operational excellence will remain key differentiators for our businesses.
-We expect around 80% of our capital investment in 2013 to be in our Upstream businesses.
+We expect more than 80% of our organic capital investment in 2014 to be in our Upstream businesses.

 In Upstream we focus on exploration for new liquids and natural gas reserves and on developing major new projects where our technology and know-how add value to the resource holders.

 We focus on a series of strategic themes, each requiring distinctive technologies and risk management:

 - Our upstream and downstream ‘engines’ are strongly cash generative, mature businesses, which will underpin our financial performance to at least the end of this decade.
 Here we only make investments in selective growth positions and we apply Shell’s distinctive technology and operating performance to extend the productive lives of our assets and to enhance their profitability.

 - Our growth priorities are in two strategic themes, namely integrated gas and deep water.
 These will provide our medium-term growth, and we expect them to become core engines in the future.
 Here, we use the advantages of Shell’s technological know-how and global scale to unlock highly competitive resource positions.

 - Our longer-term options include future opportunities such as the Arctic, Iraq, Kazakhstan, Nigeria, and heavy oil, where there are large reserves positions potentially available, with the pace of development driven by market and local operating conditions.
 They also include our resources plays such as shale oil and gas ("unconventionals").